 - Click Continue.

-- Name your campaign and enter the locations you want to target, languages you want to use, and your budget.
+- Name your campaign and enter the locations you want to target languages you wish to use and your budget.

 - Under “Bidding,” choose an automated bid strategy if you want Google to optimize your bids.
 We recommend the target CPA or enhanced CPC options.